Email Delivery

 The Times wrote, “It discovered that 54 per cent of computer users have secretly used someone else’s wireless broadband connection without paying for it.”
 But the question asked according to Sophos was, “Have you ever used someone else’s Wi-Fi connection without their permission?”

-There’s a vast difference, as I have written about for years.
-The question doesn’t encompass whether someone hacked a network to use it—unlikely that very many people would do that at all—so we’re talking about people accessing networks that aren’t protected with some form of encryption.
+There's a vast difference, as I have written about for years.
+The question doesn't encompass whether someone hacked a network to use it--unlikely that very many people would do that at all--so we're talking about people accessing networks that aren't protected with some form of encryption.
 Some of these networks are open on purpose; many not.
-It’s a very imprecise question, and worse in the Times’s inaccurate restatement.
-We don’t know that anyone stole access who answered this question; the Times assumes they did.
+It's a very imprecise question, and worse in the Times's inaccurate restatement.
+We don't know that anyone stole access who answered this question; the Times assumes they did.

 With this small a survey size, and no information provided on demographics, this reveals essentially nothing about people’s behaviors.
 In the UK, accessing a network without permission is illegal; the Times notes just 11 people have been arrested for such actions.
 I’d like to see a sample size of 20,000 regular users of the Internet outside their homes.
 I expect the number is much higher than 54 percent.
 But it still doesn’t really tell us much except that it’s easy to use Wi-Fi when a network is intentionally or unintentionally left unprotected against access.